The Life of a Modern Day Explorer

 Shoalts graduated from Brock University, where he was named top student in the Humanities, and then completed a Master’s degree and PhD at McMaster University, where his research combined an interest in nature, history, archaeology, and geography.
 He has done archaeology in four countries.

 Shoalts has a particular concern for preserving wild places and has been involved with many conservation organizations.
 In 2008, he received the Niagara Region’s environmental award for his work preserving local watersheds.
-When not on expeditions, Shoalts is a popular guest speaker.
+When not on expeditions, Shoalts is one of Canada’s most popular public speakers.

 “Adam Shoalts is Canada’s Indiana Jones—portaging in the north, dodging scary rapids, plunging into darkness, and surviving to tell the tale.”